-- A bland diet can help dogs with gastrointestinal problems including vomiting and diarrhea.
+- A bland diet can help dogs suffering from gastrointestinal problems like vomiting and diarrhea.

-- Most contain a simple protein, carbohydrate, and optional vegetables.
+- Most bland diets contain a simple protein and carbohydrate.

 - Before feeding a bland diet, talk to your veterinarian to rule out other medical problems.